small-db/small-db/README.md

 What's the best way to record the relationship between transaction and its dirty pages?
 Due to the existence of the "flash_all" api, we must record the relationship globally, so we can get the transaction of a dirty page when we flash all pages.

+Why do we need "flash_all" api, and when should we use it?
+TODO